CURRICULUM

 A survey course in corporate finance with applications to investment banking.
 It develops an understanding of fundamental concepts and theories in finance and applies them to a wide range of practical business problems including those related to the financial services industry.

-This course provides an introduction to fixed income markets and securities.
-Topics include techniques of valuation, interest rate determination and modeling, interest rate risk management, and bond portfolio management and strategies.
+Introduction to fixed income markets and securities.
+Techniques of valuation, interest rate determination and modeling, interest rate risk management, and bond portfolio management and strategies.

 Students complete 12 elective credits.
 At least nine credits must be taken from Group I (MSF electives), with the option to take up to 12 credits in Group I. Students can take up to 3 credits from Group II (non-MSF electives).
 Please see below for a sample of elective offerings.
 Please note that this sample list is neither comprehensive nor final, as non-MSF electives are subject to scheduling and availability through other graduate programs.